Finance Manager Qualifications & Skills

 - Communication and interpersonal skills: the ability to communicate financial information and recommendations clearly and effectively to non-financial stakeholders, including executives and board members.

-- Working with uncertainty: ability to predict and respond to uncertain situations with accurate and timely information.
+- Working with uncertainty: the ability to predict and respond to uncertain situations with accurate and timely information.

 - Leadership skills: the ability to lead and manage a team of finance professionals and to inspire confidence and trust in others.